-Our final collaboration is with Aaron Thode (Scripps Institution of Oceanography) and Julien Bonnel (Université Européenne de Bretagne), who are using some of our (BOEM-funded) Bering Sea moorings to analyze upsweep vocalizations from North Pacific right (NPRW), bowhead, and humpback whales, and gunshot calls from the NPRW and bowhead whales (these call types are often confused among the species).
-By analyzing the multi-path arrivals of the signals, they hope to be able to determine the depth at which the call was produced, and use this information to potentially distinguish among species.
-Preliminary results show great success at determining gunshot calling depth of NPRW.
-They are in the process of analyzing bowhead whale gunshot calls for a comparison of results between the two species.
+Our final collaboration is with Aaron Thode (Scripps Institution of Oceanography) and Julien Bonnel (Université Européenne de Bretagne), who have used some of our (BOEM-funded) Bering Sea moorings as part of an NPRB project examining upsweep vocalizations from North Pacific right (NPRW), bowhead, and humpback whales, and gunshot calls from the NPRW and bowhead whales (these call types are often confused among the species).
+By analyzing the multi-path arrivals of the signals, they have been able to determine both the depth at which the call was produced and the range of the call to the hydrophone.
+Issues with seasonally changing sound speed profiles had complicated their efforts, but these have been resolved.
+The gunshot call was best suited to this method, and plans have been discussed to continue this work with a broader data set (and more intensive collaboration with Dana Wright).
+They are in the process of submitting their final report to NPRB at which time a copy will be sent to BOEM.